Sri Lanka holidays

 and sloth bears.
 Stay 3 nights at Hotel Palm

 Drive to the ancient city of Anuradhapura.
+For

-Lanka and contains fabulous Buddhist shrines
+and contains fabulous Buddhist shrines and

 Morning visit to Dambulla, home to Asia’s

 most impressive cave temples.
-Continue to the
+Continue to

-In the evening, watch a traditional Kandyan
+nights at the Ozo Kandy.
+In the evening, watch

-dance performance and visit the Temple of
+visit the Temple of the Tooth.
+(B, D)

 Kandy is set on the shores of a beautiful manmade